h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Parameters
 ~~~~~~~~~~

-- **object**: (R only) One of the following: an H2O model, a list of models, an H2OAutoML object, or an H2OAutoML leaderboard slice.
+- **object**: (R only) One of the following: an H2O supervised model, a list of supervised models, an H2OAutoML object, or an H2OAutoML leaderboard slice.

 - **newdata** (R) / **frame** (Python): An H2OFrame used in Residual Analysis, Shapley contributions and a number of other explanation functions.